abberdeen/circuitid-csharp/docs/DeveloperAppSubscriptionsApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new DeveloperAppSubscriptionsApi(Configuration.Default);
-            var developerappsubscriptions = new Developerappsubscriptions(); // Developerappsubscriptions | The JSON object that will be posted to the REST API endpoint.
+            var developerappsubscriptionsCreateOrPatch = new DeveloperappsubscriptionsCreateOrPatch(); // DeveloperappsubscriptionsCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetDeveloperAppSubscription200Response result = apiInstance.CreateDeveloperAppSubscription(developerappsubscriptions);
+                GetDeveloperAppSubscription200Response result = apiInstance.CreateDeveloperAppSubscription(developerappsubscriptionsCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)